TechShrewdNG/restaurant-app/README.md

-A Simple Restaurant Landing Page
+Simple Restaurant Landing Page UI
+Project can be viewed on; https://techshrewdng.github.io/restaurant-app/